piyushsinghpasi/Word-Sense-Disambiguation/README.md

 Both the files HMM_WSD_POS_Bigram.ipynb and HMM_WSD_POS_Trigram.ipynb use POS tags to generate the output with bigram and trigram assumption respectively.

-## Running Overlap_WSD.ipynb ( Word Embedding Overlap supports Lesk and Extended Lesk algorithm)
+## Running Overlap_WSD.ipynb
+### Word Embedding Overlap method supports Lesk and Extended Lesk algorithm
 word2vec requires the following file: GoogleNews-vectors-negative300.bin.gz

 **Run all the cells**.